IQ AND APTITUDE TESTS

-The word ‘aptitude’ can be described as how quickly and easily you learn in the future.
 If you do not perform well during the test then it is a good indicator that you are unlikely to perform well in your chosen role.
 This is the exact reason why so many employers put so much emphasis on psychometric testing.
 Naturally you will want to score highly on the test so read on to find out how to pass with high scores.

 In total there are nine different types of reasoning tests that you will come across.
 You may not have to sit all nine during your assessment; however, it is good practice to have an understanding of each of them.
 The first and most common form is ‘general learning’, which is an example of how well we learn a new role at work.

 A square has a perimeter of 36 cm.
 What is the length of one side?

 We know that a square has four equal sides; therefore, in order to reach the answer we simply need to divide 36cm by 4 equal sides.